cu-swe4s-fall-2020/python-refresher-anmc9115/README.md

 > This project will plot cases per capita in a county

-The file print_cases takes command line arguments for a csv file containing COVID data recieved from https://github.com/nytimes/covid-19-data.git, as well as the county column, county of interest, and the cases column.
+The file print_cases takes command line arguments for a csv file containing COVID data referenced in the submodule as part of this repository, as well as the county column, county of interest, and the cases column.
 The print_cases function calls upon get_columns in my_utils.py in order to collect and store data from specified columns per the specified county in a list, or list of lists when multiple result columns are given.
 There are options to print the daily cases, rather than cumulative cases, as well as the running average over a given window.
 Files which contain skipped days will be filled in, and those which contain out-of order dates will raise an error.
 Per capita cases can be plotted for each date in a particular county using the plot_lines function.
+Plotting functionality is also included.

 ## Installation